 Bonderman Fellowships are intended to introduce students to cultures, peoples, and areas of the world with which they are not familiar.
 Proposals to travel in areas of the world that an applicant is comfortable with and has significant experience in will not be considered as strong as those that challenge the applicant to stretch and learn new things about the world.

-Preference will be given to candidates without extensive international travel experience, but that is not to say that some experience outside of the United States disqualifies you from consideration.
-We recognize that many applicants acquire international experience in their undergraduate, graduate, or professional roles these days; if, however, you have had a similar opportunity for extended solo travel in various regions of the world we will want to know what that experience lacked that you think a Bonderman Fellowship would provide.
+Preference will be given to candidates without international travel experience, but that is not to say that some experience outside of the United States disqualifies you from consideration.
+We recognize that many applicants acquire international experience in their undergraduate, graduate, or professional roles these days; if, however, you have had an opportunity for extended engagement various regions of the world we will want to know what that experience lacked that you think a Bonderman Fellowship would provide.

-No, applicants must hold US citizenship or permanent residence status to be eligible for this fellowship.
+No, applicants must hold US citizenship or permanent resident status to be eligible for this fellowship.

 The application for each cycle is usually made available during the end of Autumn Quarter, and then closes after the deadline in Winter Quarter.
-Please see the Applying page for a link to the online Catalyst application for 2012.
+Please check the Applying page to see if the application is available for the next cycle.